AxelThevenot/dbt-assertions/models/examples/basic_test_example/README.md

               AND site_trigram = UPPER(site_trigram)
 ```

-You can also use the `whitelist` and `from_columns`` arguments, or use the function without arguments (and thus filtering each row based on every assertion).
+You can also use the `exclude_list` and `from_columns` arguments, or use the function without arguments (and thus filtering each row based on every assertion).